Informo/specs/content/trust-management/trust-authority.md

 ## Suggested trust authorities

-In order to guide a new user through building his trusted network when they enters a Matrix room (i.e. an Informo federation), the room's administrator **can** provide a list of suggested TAs through the publication of a `network.informo.suggested_trust_authorities` state event.
+In order to guide a new user through building his trusted network when they enter a Matrix room (i.e. an Informo federation), the room's administrator **can** provide a list of suggested TAs through the publication of a `network.informo.suggested_trust_authorities` state event.
 The event's state key **must** be an empty string.
 The Matrix room's [power